wooilahn/Graduate-Projects/README.md

   - Solution 1) Gather people depending on their preferences.
   - Solution 2) Recommend people who want to either share or trade their food with others.
   - Solution 3) Share leftovers to others.
 (Only eatable things)
-  - Solution 4) Make restaurants share their menu to provide various food.
+  - Solution 4) Make restaurants share their menu to provide various foods.
   - Solution 5) Register more restaurants providing large variation on food like 피자나라 치킨공주.
   - Solution 6) Gather people by restaurant, not by menu.
 (Selected as the Top 3 solution ideas)